DBS to save costs with cloud data centre

 DBS has been migrating to cloud technology in recent years to save costs.

-Its digibank online mobile banking system in India and Indonesia is on the cloud, as well as its DBS iWealth portfolio management and trading app for high-net-worth clients.
+Its digibank online mobile banking systems in India and Indonesia are on the cloud, as well as its DBS iWealth portfolio management and trading app for high-net-worth clients.
 The DBS car marketplace is also hosted on the cloud.

 By next year, half of its computing workload will be shifted to the public cloud.